 This immersive study abroad program gives you insight into the significant ways in which Florence has been imagined, invented, and transformed by globalization.
+Plus, take advantage of additional Online Courses in London and Sydney.
 Earn 12-18 credits.

-The aim of this course is to explain the reasons why the socio-criminal phenomenon of Mafia continues to self-reproduce after more than a century.
-Through a comparative study between the two societies where the mafia took roots, the course will analyze the history of the Mafia from three main perspectives: historical, political and sociological.
+This course will examine the reasons why the socio-criminal phenomenon of the Mafia continues to self-reproduce after more than a century.
+Students will conduct a comparative study between the two societies where the Mafia took roots, specifically the Italian Mafia versus the American Mafia; explore the history of the Mafia from three main perspectives: historical, political, and sociological; and be able to distinguish clearly between the interpretation of the mafia emerging from fiction books and movies, and the real representation of this socio-criminal phenomenon.

 FLOR HIST 3326